Harvard Business School vs. Stanford GSB

 ‘Habit of Leadership

-Leadership may be expressed in many forms, from college extracurricular activities to academic or business achievements, from personal accomplishments to community commitments.
-We appreciate leadership on any scale, from organizing a classroom to directing a combat squad, from running an independent business to spearheading initiatives at work.
+Leadership takes many forms: college extracurriculars, academic achievements, business accomplishments, personal milestones, or community commitments.
+We value leadership at any scale.
+Examples range from organizing a classroom to directing a combat squad, or from running a business to spearheading workplace initiatives.
 In essence, we are looking for evidence of your potential.

 Analytical Aptitude and Appetite

 Harvard Business School is a demanding, fast-paced, and highly-verbal environment.
 We look for individuals who enjoy lively discussion and debate.
-Our case and field-based methods of learning depend upon the active participation of prepared students who can assess, analyze, and act upon complex information within often-ambiguous contexts.
+Our case and field-based methods require active participation.
+We seek prepared students who can assess, analyze, and act upon complex information in ambiguous contexts.

 Engaged Community Citizenship

-So much of our MBA experience – including the case method, section life, and student-organized events – requires the active collaboration of the entire HBS community.
-That’s why we look for students who exhibit the highest ethical standards and respect for others and can make positive contributions to the MBA Program.
-The right candidates must be eager to share their experiences, support their colleagues, and teach as well as learn from their peers.’
+Our MBA experience – case method, section life, and student events – requires active collaboration across the entire HBS community.
+We seek students with the highest ethical standards.
+They should respect others and contribute positively to the MBA Program.
+Strong candidates share experiences freely.
+They support colleagues and both teach and learn from peers.’

 Here is how GSB describes its Evaluation Criteria (also condensed slightly for brevity):